L3MON4D3/LuaSnip/DOC.md

 * by providing a function that manually walks the node-tree, and returns the node in front of the trigger on success (for increased flexibility).

-A simple example, which surrounds the previous node's text preceeding the `.mv` with `std::move()` in cpp files, looks like:
+A simple example, which surrounds the previous node's text preceding the `.mv` with `std::move()` in cpp files, looks like:

 ```lua